skilbjo/sepa/README.md

 sepa-pdf-&-html-generator
 ========================

 Generates PDF via erb / html and wkhtmltopdf from a CSV.
-Written in Ruby by John Skilbeck.
+Used for the SEPA letter task.

 Introduction
 ===
-Simple program that does the following
+This is a simple program that does the following

 	-I/O from a CSV,
 	-parses it,